facebookarchive/AsyncDisplayKit/_docs/layout-api-sizing.md

 ##Answer

-To best understand the compound dimension system in the Layout API, it is easiest to see all the units in relation to one another.
+The easiest way to understand the compound dimension types in the Layout API is to see all the units in relation to one another.

 <img src="/static/layout-api-sizing-1.png">